GannettDigital/api-docs/source/includes/_google_analytics_data_pages.md

 #### Pages by Page View

-Dimension: Page Path, the url of each page that was viewed
+Dimension1: Page Path, the url of each page that was viewed

 Dimension2: Page Title, the title of the page that was viewed'